One Night at McCool's: Plot

-The majority of the film consists of Randy, Carl, and Dehling reciting their experiences with Jewel, each narrating over what they consider to be the real version of the recent events.
+The majority of the film consists of Randy, Carl and Dehling reciting their experiences with Jewel, each narrating over what they consider to be the real version of the recent events.
 Scenes are often re-enacted twice, with different accounts contradicting each other.
-Randy believes he's an innocent victim in the whole story while Dehling thinks Randy is a slimy, macho, abusive thug.
-Carl is convinced that every woman is in love with him and he's a gift to all women.
+Randy believes he is an innocent victim in the whole story while Dehling thinks Randy is a slimy, macho, abusive thug.
+Carl is convinced that every woman is in love with him and he is a gift to all women.

 Randy, a bartender sits down next to Mr. Burmeister at a bingo hall and recounts his story of how he got to where he is.
-One night while working at McCool's, Randy apparently saves a woman named Jewel from her boyfriend "Utah."
+One night while working at McCool's, Randy apparently saves a woman named Jewel from her boyfriend "Utah".
 Carl, Randy's distant relative who was at McCool's that night, recounts to his therapist that he was sleeping off his drunkenness in his car and saw the altercation but noticed Jewel put on an act afterwards to make Randy take her home.
 After he takes her to his home and they sleep together, Jewel reveals to Randy that she is a con-woman and Utah arrives shortly thereafter to rob his house.
-Unfortunately, Randy doesn't have many possessions, so Utah decides to have Randy open the safe at McCool's for its cash.
+Unfortunately, Randy does not have many possessions, so Utah decides to have Randy open the safe at McCool's for its cash.
 During the robbery, Utah is shot in the head by Jewel and Randy takes the blame for her, claiming self-defense.
-Detective Dehling (also recounting the past events to his friend; Father Jimmy) investigates the matter accordingly but believes Randy isn't telling the whole truth.
+Detective Dehling (also recounting the past events to his friend; Father Jimmy) investigates the matter accordingly but believes Randy is not telling the whole truth.

 Jewel soon moves in with Randy at his house and begins to purchase new furniture and redecorating the interior of the house, much to Randy's chagrin as he lost his job at McCool's since the owner believes the reputation is worth more than what was in the safe.
 Also infatuated with Jewel, Dehling begins hearing half of an argument that Randy and Jewel have, causing him to paint Randy as an abusive, overly macho husband to Jewel, despite Randy's pleas that they are not.
 With Randy not having a job and Jewel continually removing his stuff, save for the snow globes his mother collected, Jewel manipulates Randy to rob his former boss of some sports memorabilia and other items.
 She later comes home with a different car, saying she was "borrowing it from a friend" and later they pull a scam on one of Carl's associates at his law firm.
-Unfortunately, the robbery doesn't go as planned and Jewel is forced to kill him with a DVD player while Randy was trapped in a closet.
+Unfortunately, the robbery does not go as planned and Jewel is forced to kill him with a DVD player while Randy was trapped in a closet.
 Though they get away, Jewel and Randy continue to fight.